-You have likely heard the saying that, “we are what we eat”.
+You have likely heard the saying, “We are what we eat”.
 Good nutrition is important in all stages of life and even more during pregnancy because it affects both the mother and the child.
-Studies have shown that food that the mother consumes during pregnancy can influence the baby’s growth and development throughout life.
+Studies have shown that the food that the mother consumes during pregnancy can influence the baby’s growth and development throughout life.

 If you have been pregnant before you know you can get pretty down with all the hormonal changes that your body goes through.
-To add to it there are digestive issues or tummy troubles that one needs to battle with – constipation, heart burn, acidity, bloating and diarrhea.
+To add to it there are digestive issues or tummy troubles that one needs to battle – constipation, heartburn, acidity, bloating, and diarrhea.

 Therefore, nutrition should also aim at supporting a healthy intestine.
 When the intestine is healthy, pregnant women are protected from some of the birth complications.
-Including a probiotic or good bacteria’s a part of the daily diet is among one of the best ways to ensure good gut health.
+Including a probiotic or good bacteria as part of the daily diet is among one the best ways to ensure good gut health.

 Benefits of Probiotics During Pregnancy

 1. Improves Bowel Movement

 Several studies suggest that certain probiotics may improve bowel movement and ease constipation.
 A study on women who suffered from piles and complained of constipation after childbirth found a significant benefit after consuming a probiotic for only six weeks.

 2. Reduces Heartburn and Acidity